 The AWS Standard can be implemented by any site, in any sector, in any watershed around the world.
 Free to download, the AWS Standard is supported by a verification system which enables verification of practices, the use of claims, and AWS logos.
 The verification system recognizes the different levels of performance outlined in the AWS Standard and offers independent verification of performance developed by members in a robust and credible manner.

-Download AWS Standard
+Download AWS Standard (also available in Spanish)

 The AWS Certification Program provides for two types of assessment against the AWS Standard: self-verification and certification through a third-party conformity assessment body (CAB).